josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/🧿_jailbreaking_and_ai.md

 | **Dialogue continuity** | Stays on topic, asks for context if lost. | Refers to things never said; insists you previously agreed. | Indicates contamination of context or external injection. |
 | **Tone & empathy** | Consistent, measured, steady. | Off-key — hostile, reckless, or falsely intimate. | Tone break is the first visible sign of tampering. |

-> 💡 **Tip:** When a model suddenly speaks with certainty about something you never told it,
+> 👾 **Tip:** When a model suddenly speaks with certainty about something you never told it? 👾
+> Pause.
+> That’s not intuition.
-> pause.
-That’s not intuition — that’s leakage or manipulation.
+> That’s leakage or manipulation.

 ---

-## 🧩 User-Side Protocols — Staying on the Right Side of the Guardrail
+## 🎏 User-Side Protocols — Staying on the Right Side of the Guardrail

 1. **Treat outputs as drafts, not truth.** Verify, cross-check, edit.
 2. **Protect your input.** No PII, no secrets, no trauma documents.